favorita1990/HTMLGenerator-MVC/README.md

 This is HTML Generator created by me for the university.
-There is developer's guide and user's guide.
+There is an administrator when startup the project.
+The name is founder@abv.bg and pass 12.
+The admin can change, remove and add users and the stuff of HTML Generator.
+Based on MVC 5.
+Used technology stuff Html, Css, JavaScript(jQuery), Ajax and Json.